LukeOlivaw/Note_for_NTU-ML2021/README.md

 The readers are expected to master modest amounts of basic calculus, linear algebra, probability, as well as programming.
 However, this course aims to give readers a rough but wide knowledge of ML, and mathematical rigor is considered secondary.
 This note has been authorized by Prof. Lee.
 The webpage of the course is https://speech.ee.ntu.edu.tw/~hylee/ml/2021-spring.html.
 For more information, you can download the PDF file and read the preface, epilogue and afterword.
+The corresponding slides are also in this repository.